 But to make sure it’s genuine, look for the ‘Pagoda Brand’ imprint on the glass at the back of the bottle.
 In Malaysia, the sole distributor for this wine is Hai-O. You can purchase Shaoxing wine from most Chinese groceries store.

 Now we are ready to cook.

-Add oil in the preheated wok and add mixture.
+Add oil in the preheated wok and add all the mixed ingredients.
 Stir constantly until cooked.
 Last but not least, add Shaoxing wine and mix well.
-Turn off heat and dish up.
 Garnish with shredded lettuce.

 Two things I’ll change when I cook it next time is to add more glass noodles (coz I used 100g pre-soaked glass noodles and not 100g unsoak noodles thinking it was too much) and a little more Shaoxing wine for extra oomphness.